 Being a graduate student has sparked my desire to learn and I have taken advantage of this free time to do online courses.
 Not only is this a great way to learn something new, but it will also help a lot in your professional and personal development.
 Since we’re on lockdown there are many courses and certificates available on sites like Coursera, Edx, Teachable, LinkedIn, and more.
 I’m currently in the middle of Google Digital Garage’s Fundamentals of Digital Marketing and loving it so far.

 Get Some Rest

-The last (and sometimes first for many people) productive things to do when you’re bored at home is getting some rest.
+The last (and sometimes first for many people) productive thing to do when you’re bored at home is getting some rest.
 This is the longest I’ve been home in a very long time and while traveling is my way of resting and refreshing, I’m learning that I can do that at home too.